Cambridge offers a world class opportunity to study the scientific basis of veterinary medicine and clinical veterinary science.

 The admissions assessment for Natural Sciences will last for two hours and consist of two parts: a maths/science multiple choice component (80 minutes) and a component consisting of more in-depth science questions (40 minutes).
 More details about the assessment, including some sample questions, can be found here.
 Please note that your performance in the pre-interview assessment will not be considered in isolation, but will be taken into account alongside all the other elements of your application.

 Most applicants will then be invited for two interviews, each lasting about 20-25 minutes.
 Both interviews will assess whether the applicant has a sufficient knowledge of scientific subjects to allow him or her to progress satisfactorily through the pre-clinical part of the course.
-In addition, the subject interview aims to determine whether the applicant is well motivated to work in veterinary medicine and as evidence for this, candidates are expected to have obtained experience in veterinary clinics and/or places where animals are managed, such as farms, zoos or pet sanctuaries.
-During the course of one of the interviews, some discussion of a more general nature should be expected with an interviewer who may be a non-specialist in the subject.
+In addition, the subject interview aims to determine whether the applicant is well motivated to work in veterinary medicine and as evidence for this, candidates are strongly encouraged to have obtained experience in veterinary clinics and/or places where animals are managed such as farms, zoos, stables and/or animal shelters.